 How to get to the exhibition

-Just follow the tips at the bottom of the Kunst Haus Wien page.
+Just follow the tips at the bottom of the main Kunst Haus Wien page.

 Address: Untere Weißgerberstraße 13, 1030 Vienna